devplanet-dp/firebase-video-upload/README.md

 ## Code signing with match

+Code signing is mandatory on iOS when distributing your app.
+It assures that your app can be trusted and hasn't been modified by a middle man since it was last signed.
 Fastlane [match](https://docs.fastlane.tools/actions/match/) will give you a smart way of sharing certificates across your development team.
-It will keep all required certificates & provisioning profiles in an encrypted storage.
+It will keep all required certificates & provisioning profiles in encrypted storage.
 It supports **git repository, Google Cloud, or Amazon S3**.This tutorial uses a private git repository on Github.

 Open Terminal and execute:
 ```